Denver Hume

-Denver Jay Hume (born 11 August 1998) is an English professional footballer who plays as a left-back for club Fleetwood Town.
+Denver Jay Hume (born 11 August 1998) is an English former professional footballer who played as a left full-back.

 Career

 Sunderland

 Born in Ashington, Hume joined Sunderland's academy at the age of 10, and made his debut for Sunderland in the final match of the 2017–18 season as a second-half substitute in a 3–0 victory over Wolverhampton Wanderers.
 He scored his first goal for Sunderland on 11 January 2020 in a 4–0 victory over Wycombe Wanderers.

 Portsmouth

 Hume joined Portsmouth on 26 January 2022 for an undisclosed fee.
 He signed a two-and-a-half-year contract with the option of an additional year.
+He made his debut for the club on 31 January 2022, in a 2–1 defeat to Charlton Athletic.

 Grimsby Town

 On 1 February 2024, Hume departed Portsmouth on a free transfer, joining League Two club Grimsby Town on a short-term contract until the end of the season.
+He made his debut for the club on 3 February 2024, in a 0–0 draw with Accrington Stanley.
+He scored his first goal for the club on 13 April 2024, in a 3–0 win against Crewe Alexandra.
 He signed a new one-year contract in June 2024.